LucaLivigni/Report-vaccine-covid19/README.md

 ## Installation

-the installation is very simple, just download the directory and start the file called "index.html"
+Just download the directory and start the file called "index.html"

 ## Guide